-Reading Quizzes: Average reading quiz percentage × 10 points In-class Practice: 20 sessions worth one point each
+Reading Quizzes: 23 quizzes worth 1⁄2 point each In-class Practice: 20 sessions worth one point each

 Homework: Do your homework!
 There is no substitute.
 Students who don't put in a good effort often struggle in the course.
 Homework will be assigned and graded online.
 Average of all chapter assignments will be used to determine the homework points (average homework percentage × 25 points).
 A better homework grade will replace your lowest test score.